BBEdit 10

 Clackity Clack

-7 August 2008, lunch time
+7 August 2008, mid-afternoon

 My Unicomp Spacesaver arrived a few minutes ago.
 I knew it would be loud, but I think I underestimated just how loud it would be.
 There is a clackity-clack that comes with every key press.
 Typing out a sentence results in a not so quiet roar of noise.
 My plan was to use it at work, but i’m worried the noise is going to drive everyone around me nuts: our work space here is pretty quiet.
 I think this keyboard is a bit too loud.
 (Well, I know it is too loud, it’s really a question of just how annoying everyone else finds it.)
 Of course, it feels quite nice to type on.
 I’ll have to see if people start giving me dirty looks.